stevedonovan/gentle-intro/src/object-orientation.md

 to emphasize we are iterating over references that are all guaranteed to have the `fmt` method defined.
 A vector of references to values implementing `Debug` can be printed out.
 That's a clunky thing  to say often, so they are called `Debug` _trait objects_.
-Now integers and strings otherwise don't have much in common, but here we've found a common denominator;
-they know how to print out their innards.
+Now integers and strings otherwise don't have much in common, but here we've found a common denominator: they know how to print out their innards.
 And this is how you get traditional dynamic dispatch in Rust, because that `fmt` method defined by the `Debug` trait is called as a virtual method.